PTC Therapeutics' Long Road To Nowhere

 …both the Phase 2b and ACT DMD trials were negative and do not provide substantial evidence of effectiveness.
 The FDA also characterized certain of the company’s adjustments to the ACT DMD study as post hoc and therefore not supportive of effectiveness.

-At this point the market starting having real doubts that Translarna would ever get approved in the US, and questioned the ability to maintain their European sales as well.
+At this point, the market started having real doubts that Translarna would ever get approved in the US, and questioned the ability to maintain its European sales as well.
 The stock plummeted to a low $6 on March 4th, 2016.

-Three weeks later, PTC announced an 18% workforce reduction to help manage operation expenses while it played the waiting game with the FDA and worked on providing confirmatory phase 3 trials for the EMA to maintain their conditional approval.
-In July, 2016 PTC provided an update on the status of the EMA’s conditional approval saying that “the renewal assessment procedure cannot be completed by mid-year 2016, however PTC expects that Translarna’s current marketing authorization status will remain valid until a decision is adopted by the European Commission”.
+Three weeks later, PTC announced an 18% workforce reduction to help manage operation expenses while it played the waiting game with the FDA and worked on providing confirmatory phase 3 trials for the EMA to maintain its conditional approval.
+In July 2016, PTC provided an update on the status of the EMA’s conditional approval saying that “the renewal assessment procedure cannot be completed by mid-year 2016, however PTC expects that Translarna’s current marketing authorization status will remain valid until a decision is adopted by the European Commission.”

-In November, PTC announced that the advisory arm of the EMA recommended renewal of their conditional approval pending further confirmatory studies.
+In November, PTC announced that the advisory arm of the EMA recommended renewal of its conditional approval pending further confirmatory studies.
 This renewal is required annually.
 It is important to note that to date, there have been no studies proving efficacy with any statistical significance, and the EMA’s approval should not be taken as a concession of effectiveness.
-The EMA requested a new 18 month controlled study which will provide data in 2021.
+The EMA requested a new 18-month controlled study which will provide data in 2021.
 The study is to be conducted similar to PTC’s failed Phase 3 study in the US, which led the FDA to refuse to put the drug up for review with an NDA.
 It does not seem to be logical to assume that this study will prove effective when other, identical studies failed to meet their endpoints.

-While this was going on, PTC had appealed the FDA’s Refusal to File decision, and in October, 2016 received word that their appeal had been denied.
+While this was going on, PTC had appealed the FDA’s Refusal to File decision, and in October 2016, received word that its appeal had been denied.
 Never one to take no for an answer, PTC forged on and forced the FDA to file the NDA under protest.
-The FDA’s advisory committee met in September, 2017 and by a 10:1 margin voted that the data were inconclusive.
+The FDA’s advisory committee met in September 2017 and by a 10:1 margin voted that the data were inconclusive.

-In his materials circulated around the time of this meeting, the FDA’s Dr. Robert Temple voiced strong opinions around PTC’s repeated attempts to use post-hoc analysis as the basis for proving efficacy, citing the example of Actimmune as a cautionary tale against such attempts.
+In his materials circulated around the time of this meeting, FDA’s Dr. Robert Temple voiced strong opinions around PTC’s repeated attempts to use post-hoc analysis as the basis for proving efficacy, citing the example of Actimmune as a cautionary tale against such attempts.
 Dr. Temple also noted that the phase 3 study (Study 020) which used the post-hoc sub-selection of patients from phase 2b (Study 007) showed a much smaller improvement than what was shown in phase 2b itself, further undermining PTC’s case.
 He continued, saying:

 For Study 020, as you have heard, PTC urges, after clear failure on the planned primary endpoint, assessment based on yet another subgroup, patients with baseline 6MWD of 300‐400 meters.
 I will not address their reasons here but even if they are plausible (and subset analyses almost always appear plausible), they were chosen with data in hand and are therefore potentially biased.
 We believe such subset results need to be studied in controlled trials, not simply accepted, as the failure of Study 020, as initially planned, demonstrates powerfully.

-He used PTC’s own example of their cystic fibrosis trials which had a post-hoc sub-selection of patients who seemed to perform well.
-But upon PTC actually studying them in phase 3, were found to have no affect (p=0.534 and p=0.401).
+He used PTC’s own example of its cystic fibrosis trials which had a post-hoc sub-selection of patients who seemed to perform well.
+But upon PTC actually studying them in phase 3 were found to have no affect (p=0.534 and p=0.401).

 Unsurprisingly, the FDA issued a CRL (Complete Response Letter) last week, denying ataluren’s application for marketing and sale in the US.
-What is surprising is that their stock went up on the news, presumably because PTC vowed to appeal this decision (remember how well that went when they appealed the FDA’s refusal to file in 2016?).
+What is surprising is that its stock went up on the news, presumably because PTC vowed to appeal this decision (remember how well that went when it appealed the FDA’s refusal to file in 2016?).

 The PTC of Today and Tomorrow

 All of this brings us to today where PTC is at an inflection point.
-They are due to announce earnings on November 2nd, 2017 and typically provide business and regulatory updates with these releases.
-One assumes that they will keep touting the company line that they are fighting the FDA’s decision and are enrolling patients in the EMA trials, and are working to bring this drug to patients.
+It is due to announce earnings on November 2, 2017, and typically provide business and regulatory updates with these releases.
+One assumes that it will keep touting the company line that it is fighting the FDA’s decision and is enrolling patients in the EMA trials, and is working to bring this drug to patients.
 All of which are noble causes.
 But let’s step back and as PTC likes to say “examine the totality of the data”.

 We know that all of the DMD tests today have not proven to be statistically effective.
-To re-iterate this crucial point, there has not been a single study that has proved the efficacy of ataluren.
+To reiterate this crucial point, there has not been a single study that has proved the efficacy of ataluren.
 All of the company’s spin and bluster has attempted to obscure this fact, but at some point this needs to stop.
-They are fighting with the FDA, but they know this is destined to fail.
-They are buying time in Europe as well, but there can be no reasonable expectation that these results will prove effective.
-It’s not as if they are changing the compound of the drug, or that chemical makeup is somehow different in Europe than in the US.
+It is fighting with the FDA, but it knows this is destined to fail.
+It is buying time in Europe as well, but there can be no reasonable expectation that these results will prove effective.
+It’s not as if it is changing the compound of the drug, or that chemical makeup is somehow different in Europe than in the US.
 To assume that the same study would provide different results is the Einstein-ian definition of insanity (maybe).
 Removing the EMA’s conditional approval would remove 95% of the company’s revenue and could ultimately cause the company to run out of funds.

-Readers should take note of the fact that in the November 2016 conditional approval, 8 members of the CHMP did not agree with the decision to extend the renewal, citing the exact same reasons that the FDA gave when giving PTC their recent CRL.
-It is known the FDA is regarded as the global standard for regulatory agencies, and when the CHMP meets in early November 2017 to decide on the renewal of the conditional approval, they may take the FDA's stance into account.
+Readers should take note of the fact that in the November 2016 conditional approval, eight members of the CHMP did not agree with the decision to extend the renewal, citing the exact same reasons that the FDA gave when giving PTC its recent CRL.
+It is known the FDA is regarded as the global standard for regulatory agencies, and when the CHMP meets in early November 2017 to decide on the renewal of the conditional approval, it may take the FDA's stance into account.
 Removing the international Translarna sales would remove more than 95% of PTC revenue and would certainly force secondary stock offerings.

 It’s time for PTC to own up to the fact that the drug is not the cure we are all looking for.
-It is not fair to give false hope to the thousands of patients with DMD by playing the political wrangling game with the regulatory bodies is the US and abroad.
-What the all of the studies bear out is that there is no reason to believe that ataluren helps these boys, and for every story we read about boys who have been helped, there are 3 stories unwritten about boys who were hoping to be helped but weren’t.
+It is not fair to give false hope to the thousands of patients with DMD by playing the political wrangling game with the regulatory bodies in the US and abroad.
+What all of the studies bear out is that there is no reason to believe that ataluren helps these boys, and for every story we read about boys who have been helped, there are three stories unwritten about boys who were hoping to be helped but weren’t.
 The random sampling error at work.

-PTC has noble intentions and their actions are entirely commendable.
-But if they actually want to help the DMD community, they should devote their resources and expertise to researching a drug that works.
+PTC has noble intentions and its actions are entirely commendable.
+But if it actually wants to help the DMD community, it should devote its resources and expertise to researching a drug that works.
 Not spend north of $100 million per year running trials on a compound that is not the solution.

 The decision is up to PTC.
-They certainly can do as they did for CF and stop the bleeding, freeing up their R&D budget for more useful programs.
-For the sake of the DMD community, they probably should, as their is the strong possibility that the EMA will not renew their annual conditional approval on the back of the FDA’s decision.
-This would dry up their cash flow and would severely inhibit their ability to fund new research which actually looks for a cure to DMD and other serious diseases.
-Now is not the time to be playing aggressive and fund further trials for their thrice failed drug.
+It certainly can do as it did for CF and stop the bleeding, freeing up its R&D budget for more useful programs.
+For the sake of the DMD community, it probably should, as there is the strong possibility that the EMA will not renew its annual conditional approval on the back of the FDA’s decision.
+This would dry up its cash flow and would severely inhibit its ability to fund new research which actually looks for a cure to DMD and other serious diseases.
+Now is not the time to be playing aggressive and fund further trials for its thrice failed drug.

-But I suspect that they won’t see what Genzyme saw back in 2010 and we will all continue to wait for a cure.
+But I suspect that it won’t see what Genzyme saw back in 2010 and we will all continue to wait for a cure.

 Disclosure: I am/we are short PTCT.